shawnsong/kubernetes-handbook/README.md

 ## 4. Setup etcd Cluster

+Etcd is a distributed key-value store written in Golang.
+It is used by Kubernetes to store ALLof the cluster's information and status.
+It is the most important component for a cluster.
+If your master nodes or worker nodes are failed, you might have a slow responding application, or the worst case, a failed application.
+However, if your data store is failed, you are pretty much done.

+Please refer [setup-static-etcd-cluster](etcd/setup-static-etcd-cluster.md) to setup the etcd cluster.

 ## 5. Setup Kubectl

+Kubectl is a Command Line Interface (CLI) that is used to run commands against Kubernetes cluster.
+All commands are sent by Kubectl to API Servers.

+Please refer [setup-kubectl](kubectl/setup-kubectl.md) to setup Kubectl.

 ## 6. Setup Flannel

+Kubernetes runs a different network model than Docker does.
+The most fundamental difference is Kubernetes imposes a network model that NAT must NOT be used when container instances communicate with each other.
+Please find more details on the Kubernetes official website for the network model.

+Please refer [setup-flannel](flannel/setup-flannel.md) to setup flannel.

 ## 7. Setup Master Node

+Kubernetes master contains three components: Kube API Server, Kube Controller Manager and Kube Scheduler.
+Building a high available cluster is complicated and error proning.
+Hence, in this tutorial, a single node cluster will be built first.
+Once it is functional correctly, it can be easily extended to a cluster.

 ### 7.1 Setup API Server

 ### 7.2 Setup Controller Manger
 ### 7.3 Setup Scheduler
 ### 7.4 Verify the Setup